Transporting animals as excess baggage in the cargo hold

 5. Door latch

 The price for the carriage of animals as excess baggage in the cargo hold depends both upon the route and the size of the transport container.
 The price applies per flight direction, so also with a Lufthansa connecting flight, and is charged only once (e.g. on a flight from Hamburg via Frankfurt to Madrid).
-It will be charged again for return flights and stopovers.1
+For return flights and stop-overs (travel interrupted for more than 24 hours), the price is charged again.

 Payment for taking your pet with you should be made at the check-in counter or at the Lufthansa service counter at the airport.
 In addition to your pet and its transport container, you can, of course, also take along the free baggage allowance included with your ticket.